thesephist/dotink/content/posts/composing-the-future.md

 location: "San Francisco, CA"
 ---

+(This is an archived copy of a post originally published at [thesephist.com](https://thesephist.com/posts/composing-the-future/).)

 Summer's almost over!
 It's a change of season, and the season of changes.

 My internship at [Repl.it](https://repl.it) is coming to a close, and I'm joining the fantastic team at [Hack Club](https://hackclub.com) moving forward.
 I wanted to take a moment to talk about what I learned at Repl.it, and why I'm so excited about Hack Club.